 WA: Legal by prescription from doctors under certain conditions, from November 2016.

 SA: Legal by prescription from doctors under certain conditions, from November 2016.

 NT: The Australian Government Department of Health regulates therapeutic medicines containing cannabinoids within the Therapeutic Goods Administration – access is limited to patients with certain medical conditions.

 The growing support from young adults

-The awareness and support are more popular among young adults, with half of the citizen aged from 18 to 39 satisfied with regulating and taxing cannabis, but older Australians are staunchly opposed.
-But regardless, 73 percent of the Australian doesn’t support cannabis possession being a violation.
+The awareness and support are more popular among young adults, with half of the citizens aged from 18 to 39 satisfied with regulating and taxing cannabis, but older Australians are staunchly opposed.
+But regardless, 73 percent of Australian don’t support cannabis possession being a violation.

 Disputants of decriminalizing recreational use worry it will promote greater use of the drug, especially among younger people.

 Further education is required for doctors and patients to destigmatize cannabis as it’s not a case of people smoking joints whenever they want.
 Most patients who practice medical marijuana take it as an oil or vaporizer form and specialists recommend that it shouldn’t be smoked as that can increase bronchial and lung irritations and reduce the potency.

 A few of notes underpin the growth of this distinct part as one being the rising legality of medical cannabis for the many illnesses that affect older people.
 Another could be that elders’ mindsets concerning the drug’s acceptability are merely developing.